-De Castro & Robles has represented clients before the Panama Canal Authority, and its predecessors the De Castro & Robles has represented clients before the Panama Canal Authority, and its predecessors the Panama Canal Company and Panama Canal Commission since 1956.
+Since 1956, De Castro & Robles has represented clients before the Panama Canal Authority, and its predecessors, the Panama Canal Company and Panama Canal Commission.

-Claims for damages to vessels, cargo, crew or passenger of vessels which may arise by reason of their transit through the Panama Canal, or waters adjacent thereto, including port terminals at both ends of the canal, may be filed against said Authority within two (2) years of the occurrence, provided the basis for such claim is laid before the vessel departs Canal operation waters.
+Claims for damages to vessels and cargo and injuries and deaths suffered by crew and passengers that may arise by reason of their transit through the Panama Canal, or navigation in waters adjacent thereto, including port terminals at both ends of the Canal, may be filed against the Panama Canal Authority within two (2) years of the occurrence, provided the basis for such claim is laid before the vessel departs Canal operation waters.

 A few weeks after the investigation is concluded, the Board issues its findings of facts and opinion regarding the cause of the accident.
 This opinion is not binding before any administrative or judicial authority.

 The claim is analyzed by the Panama Canal Authority.
 If they agree with the merits of the claim, they will make an offer to settle it.